 Policies & action

-After updating our projections to incorporate the latest policy developments and analysis, we project GHG emissions levels to between 13.8 to 14.6 GtCO₂e in 2030.
+After updating our projections to incorporate the latest policy developments and analysis, we project China’s GHG emissions to reach 14.5 to 15.5 GtCO2e in 2030.
 China’s current policies scenario projections are rated as “Insufficient” when compared to their fair-share contribution to climate change mitigation.
-The “Insufficient” rating indicates that China’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C.
+The “Insufficient” rating indicates that China’s climate policies and action in 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow China’s approach, warming would reach over 2°C and up to 3°C.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.